 After the initial braking process you'll need a bit more speed so you can continue the bedding in process.
 This step is easier if you can find a hill to help you get up to speed.

-While riding at about 20 miles an hour, brake with medium power and release them just before coming to a complete stop.
-This process should be completed 20-30 times and each time you should feel the brakes getting stronger.
+While riding at a brisk pace, brake with medium power and release them just before coming to a complete stop.
+This process should be completed 10-15 times at a minimum and each time you should feel the brakes getting stronger.
 In between each braking moment, allow the brakes to cool as to not overheat them during this process.

 Step 5: Adjust Your Levers